xebialabs-community/xl-chatops-integrations/lita-xl-deploy/README.md

 The bot will search for each of the components of the command in XL Deploy.
 In the above example, the bot will search for an application called `%war%`.
 If found, it will search for a version `%1.0%` of the same application.
 Finally, it will search for an environment named `%test%`.

-If multiple matches are found, the bot will log a comment such as the following:
+If multiple matches are found, the bot will show a comment such as the following:

 ```
   [You] deploy pet